Billion-Dollar Gamble: How A 'Singular Hero' Helped Start A New Field In Physics

 Just last month, researchers started up the massive detectors after another major hardware upgrade.
 They've already detected at least five more gravitational wave events.

 Isaacson keeps an eye on the science, but in retirement he's finally free to fully pursue another love: antique textiles from Central Asia.
-He's even written a book on the decorated bands that wrap around nomadic tents.
+He has even written a book on the decorated bands that wrap around nomadic tents.

 He likes carpets and weavings with geometric designs.
 "Since modern physics is highly geometrical, it's not all that different," Isaacson says.
 "Except that physicists work in somewhere between four or 10 dimensions, usually.
 So for a retirement career, working in two dimensions is a piece of cake."

-He unrolls a red carpet made by an Uzbek tribe in the mid-19th century, and says the forgotten artisans who made work like this, usually women, were a hundred years ahead of famous modern art celebrities.
+He unrolls a red carpet made by an Uzbek tribe in the mid-19th century and says the forgotten artisans who made work like this, usually women, were a hundred years ahead of famous modern art celebrities.

 "They were anonymous," Isaacson says, "and they were completely ignored.
 But they were doing beautiful things."